 The success of the wide variety of soil conservation practices to be adopted will depend on local combinations of soil type, climate, and management practices, together with the socio-economic context.
 In a comprehensive overview on different soil and water conservation techniques in Europe and the Mediterranean, it was found that crop and vegetation management (i.e., cover crops, mulching, grass buffer strips) and mechanical techniques (i.e., terraces, contour bounds, geotextiles) were more effective in reducing annual runoff and soil loss rates than soil management (i.e., no tillage, reduced tillage, contour tillage, deep tillage, soil amendment) (Maetens et al., 2012).
 Regarding soil management techniques, it was also found that no tillage and conservation tillage become less effective in reducing annual runoff – but not annual soil loss – over time.
 A conclusion drawn from this meta-analysis was that the more erosion-prone conditions are (i.e., erodible soils, steeper slopes, areas with high-intensity low-frequency rainfall events occurrence), the most effective in reducing runoff and soil erosion rates these soil and water conservation techniques are.
 Arable cropland can be considered among the most erodible land uses, so that any management ensuring a permanent soil cover could result in a dramatic reduction of actual soil loss rates (Panagos et al., 2015).
-On the other hand, eroded soils can be considered as potential new sinks for C as C incorporation is quicker just where SOC values are lower (Francaviglia et al., 2019).
+On the other hand, due to their usual low SOC content, eroded soils can show higher SOC sequestration rates in the short term, as C incorporation is potentially faster in soils poorer in SOC (Francaviglia et al., 2019).

 4.3 C management in soils with shallow groundwater and limited drainage

 Some agronomic strategies to increase SOC content in arable soils, such as the adoption of no-till, have been observed to be unsuitable to poorly drained soils (Soane et al., 2012), as well as in soils with shallow groundwater (Costantini and Dazzi, 2013).
 In poorly drained soils, reasons for this unsuitability are related to the difficulty of soil management when the seeding dates coincide with the rainiest season.
 Areas with poor drainage also result in low productivity, as water excess in topsoil limits the presence of oxygen in soil pores, hampering soil microbial activity, nutrient availability (e.g., the inhibited activity of nitrifying bacteria can reduce nitrate concentration in the soil) and root functioning.
-A reduced crop productivity will result also in reduced C return to the soil.
+A reduced crop productivity will also result in reduced C return to the soil.
 Areas of winter cereals grown on soils with high content of clay and/or silt in Mediterranean climates, with the highest precipitation peaks in fall, are good examples of soils of that kind.
 If winter crops follow a spring crop harvested in the fall, problems of poor drainage may become extremely severe, thus preventing the adoption of reduced tillage.

 Gleysols (soils affected by groundwater) share the same lowland environment of Histosols (organic soils) and are still rich of organic carbon.
 Many Gleysols, in particular, are just degradation forms of Histosols caused by reclamation activities, in particular, drainage, addition of mineral material, and repeated ploughing, which mineralized the most elaborated parts of the organic matter.
 Therefore, the management of organic matter in Gleysols goes along with that of groundwater (Costantini and Dazzi, 2013) as drainage can at the same time facilitate the adoption of cropping strategies increasing crop productivity, but also SOC losses through mineralization.